keybase/client/README.md

 * [dokan](dokan/): Helper code for running Dokan filesystems on Windows.
-* [kbfs](kbfs/): A thin command line utility for interacting with KBFS without using a file system mountpoint.
+* [kbfs](kbfs/): A thin command line utility for interacting with KBFS without using a filesystem mountpoint.
 * [kbfsdokan](kbfsdokan/): The main executable for running KBFS on Windows.
 * [kbfsfuse](kbfsfuse/): The main executable for running KBFS on Linux and OS X.
 * [libdokan](libdokan/): Library code gluing together KBFS and the Dokan protocol.
-* [libfs](libfs/): Common library code useful to any file system presentation layer for KBFS.
+* [libfs](libfs/): Common library code useful to any filesystem presentation layer for KBFS.
 * [libfuse](libfuse/): Library code gluing together KBFS and the FUSE protocol.